harshaanth/SQL-Project-2---High-Frequency-Customer-Percentage-Analysis/README.md

 # Business Question?
 Write an SQL query to calculate the percentage of high-frequency customers for January 2023.
 A high-frequency customer is defined as someone who places more than 5 orders in a month.
 Your output should include only the percentage of these high-frequency customers, rounded to 2 decimal places.

-# Thought Process
-1. Identifying High-Frequency Customers:

-- Define high-frequency customers as those placing more than 5 orders in January 2023.

-- Filter out duplicates and null values to ensure accurate counts.

-2. Calculating the Ratio:

-- Compute the ratio of high-frequency customers to the total number of customers.

-- Use DISTINCT to avoid counting the same customer multiple times.

-3. Final Calculation:

-- Ensure floating-point division by multiplying with 1.00.

-- Round the result to two decimal places for precise percentage representation.

 # SQL Query
 WITH high_frequency_cust AS (
     SELECT